P. K. Subban

 Pernell-Karl Sylvester Subban (/ˈsubæn/ SOO-ban; born May 13, 1989) is a Canadian former professional ice hockey defenceman.
 Between 2009 and 2022, he played 13 seasons in the National Hockey League (NHL) with the Montreal Canadiens, Nashville Predators, and New Jersey Devils.
-The Canadiens selected Subban in the second round, 43rd overall, of the 2007 NHL Entry Draft.
+The Canadiens selected Subban in the second round, 43rd overall, of the 2007 NHL entry draft.
 In 2013, he won the Norris Trophy as the NHL's top defenceman, and tied with Kris Letang as the season's leading scorer among defencemen.
 In the summer of 2014, he signed an eight-year, $72 million contract with the Canadiens, running through the 2021–22 season.
 After the 2015–16 season, Subban was traded to the Nashville Predators, where he spent three seasons before being traded to New Jersey in 2019.
 He is now a broadcast analyst for the NHL on ESPN.

+Early life

+Subban's parents both emigrated to Ontario from the Caribbean in the 1970s.
+His father, Karl, moved from Jamaica to Sudbury, and his mother, Maria, came from Montserrat to Hamilton.
+Karl is a retired school principal.
+Subban was born in Toronto and raised in the city's Rexdale neighbourhood.
+He has four siblings: Nastassia, Natasha, Jordan and Malcolm.